ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 * The {@link module:table/commands/insertrowcommand~InsertRowCommand} as `'insertRowAbove'`and `'insertRowBelow'` commands.

-	To insert a row below or above selected table cell's row execute command:
+	To insert a row below or above the selected cell, execute one of the commands:

 	```js
 	editor.execute( 'insertRowBelow' );